What house expenses are tax deductible?

 It’s important to note that the mortgage interest deduction is subject to certain limitations.
 For mortgages taken out after December 15, 2017, you can deduct mortgage interest on up to $750,000 of qualifying debt.
 For mortgages taken out before that date, the limit is $1 million.
 You’ll also need to ensure that you’re not taking any other deductions for the same expenses, such as property taxes or mortgage insurance premiums.

-In summary, claiming the deduction for mortgage interest involves determining your eligibility, gathering documentation of your mortgage interest payments, and reporting the deduction on Schedule A of your tax return.
+Overall, claiming the deduction for mortgage interest involves determining your eligibility, gathering documentation of your mortgage interest payments, and reporting the deduction on Schedule A of your tax return.
 By understanding the steps involved in claiming the mortgage interest deduction, you can take advantage of this valuable tax benefit and potentially save money on your taxes.

 What Is Property Taxes?